MattZK/video-pi/README.md

 qemu-user-static
 ```

-Build image for Raspberry Pi 1:
+Build the image for a Raspberry Pi 1:

 ```
 sudo make DEVICE=/dev/sdX clean build-rpi1
 ```

-Build image for Raspberry Pi 2:
+Build the image for a Raspberry Pi 2:

 ```
 sudo make DEVICE=/dev/sdX clean build-rpi2